+Oatmeal Fudge Bars may become your most requested dessert.
+A thick fudge-like layer of chocolate is sandwiched between a crunchy oatmeal base and a crumbled oatmeal topping.
 I have nothing but praise for recipes from America’s Test Kitchen and their Oatmeal Fudge Bars are no exception.
-They are easy to make and even easier to eat!
-These are fudge bars with a hint of coffee, just enough coffee to deepen the chocolate flavor without overtaking it.
+These oatmeal fudge bars are made with a hint of espresso powder, just enough coffee taste to deepen the chocolate flavor without overpowering it.

 Crust and Topping:

 - 3/4 cup brown sugar

 - 1/2 tsp baking powder